ajLapid718/YahooFantasyBasketballScript/README.md

 - **My Watir-Webdriver Version**: 0.9.9
   - This is the engine which makes direct calls to the browser; this gets things going!
 - **My Terminal**: Git Shell/Windows Power Shell
-  - User-friendly tailored command line, but it can be unnecessary for your purposes
+  - This is a user-friendly command line tailored to Git, but it can be unnecessary for your purposes
   - The regular command prompt should suffice
+  - My terminal accepts both Windows and UNIX (again, no need to worry about this but it's good to know of the term) commands
+  - The default command prompt typically accepts Windows commands
 - **My PATH**:
   - Put chromedriver.exe into your Local Disc (C:)
   - Check out the YouTube videos for installing chromedriver by DevNami or Artur Spirin